MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-create-record.md

 ## Create a record from the Customer summary page

-In the Customer summary page and on the customer and case form, you see an option to create a new record.
+In the Customer summary page and on the customer and case forms, you'll see an option to create a new record.
 When you select the **New** option, a corresponding form opens in a new tab.
 You can fill in the details and save the record, and the record is auto-linked to the conversation.

-To create a record:
+To create a record

-1. Select one option in the Customer or Case section based on the record you want to create.
+1. Select an option in the Customer or Case section based on the record you want to create.
 After you select the option, a form opens in an application tab panel.

     | Option | Section | Description |
     |---------------------|------------------------|------------------------------------------------|